0x100/n-loops/README.md

 #

-Suppose you need to create such nested loops:
+Suppose you need to create such nested loops dynamically:

 ```java
 for (int i = 0; i < 2; i++) {